 The only thing worse than trying to sprint in an already unbalanced tube is trying to sprint in an unbalanced tube with a foam sombrero on top.
 While the other sausage costumes are fairly streamlined, the Chorizo has that massive hat to deal with.
 On most occasions, we’d put the most experienced or fastest racer in the Chorizo outfit in the hopes of balancing things out.

 The only thing more annoying than racing with that hat was trying to get through doors with it.
-All of the sausage costumes are taller than the doors throughout Miller Park, so getting in and out is already a hassle of awkwardly leaning forward and hoping you’re low enough to get through without banging the top of the door.
+All of the sausage costumes are taller than the doors throughout American Family Field, so getting in and out is already a hassle of awkwardly leaning forward and hoping you’re low enough to get through without banging the top of the door.
 Add a big sombrero to that, and the process just gets worse.

 So actually, we can change that subhead to "Chorizo is just the worst in general."

 You never know when the day is your day